yuanzhi-zhu/yuanzhi-zhu.github.io/_posts/2019-10-28-tough-dicision.md

 ---
 layout: post
-title: How to express yourself better
+title: The way out
-categories: thoughts
+categories: Thoughts
 description: It is challenging to make others believe you potential
 keywords: express yourself
 ---